Image via @ Mary Pastuh

 At the one month mark, we conduct a walk-through with our couples (and any friends/family/vendors they would like to invite).
 This is where we dial in the layout, get a list of vendors that are coming & go over every detail.
 This appointment usually takes about an hour.
 Sometimes couples will bring in pieces of their decor so they can get a better idea of how things will look.

 The week of the wedding, the vendor coordinator will reach out to those vendors to put together a timeline of when all vendors are arriving & confirm any details that were discussed during the walk through (i.g. – confirm who is bring dishes, if extra tables are needed for set-up, etc.).

 The vendor coordinator is on-site during your time on Friday.
 If ceremony coordination is needed, the vendor coordinator will help run the rehearsal.

 On the day-of, the vendor coordinator is here to get all vendors set-up, take care of any issues as they come up and help run the ceremony (as needed).
 In addition, an Event Assistant is on hand to help as well.
 The Event Assistant’s venue duties include keeping the restrooms stocked and taking out any garbage, but she is also an extra set of hands to help light candles or refill beverage/dessert stations as needed.
 While the Event Assistant can help out, full bussing should be contracted out to your caterer as it takes more than one employee to fully clear the tables between dinner/dessert.

 - How many times are we allowed to visit the venue prior to our wedding?

 As many times as needed!
 We understand that friends/family often come into town and you would like to show them the space.
 Or sometimes, you just need to get another visual to help out with planning.
-Please note that the venue is never available during a rehearsal or on the day of a wedding, but other than that, we’d be happy to arrange additional times to view.
+Please note that the venue is never available during a rehearsal or on the day of a wedding.
+We also close up the barn from December – March.